xfiveco/generator-chisel/README.md

 #### 3. Front-end first
 Chisel allows easy front-end development prior to WordPress development.
 Suppose you have 3 pages to develop front-end for `Team`, `Team Member`, `Contact`.

-1. Add these pages in WordPress admin and create Twig templates for them as described in the previous section
+1. Add these pages from the command line like described in the previous sections
 2. Now your pages are accessible under `project-name.dev/team/`, `project-name.dev/team-member/` and `project-name.dev/contact/`.
 3. Start adding HTML to relevant Twig templates.
 Where applicable try to use [Twig syntax](http://twig.sensiolabs.org/doc/templates.html)
 4. Create styles in `src/styles`.
 5. Once you are done with front-end development a WordPress developer will add required functionality to the templates

 #### 4. Develop with Timber
 Refer to [Timber](http://upstatement.com/timber/) documentation if you are new to WordPress development with Timber.